GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/curved-movement/index.md

 **Can move further**
 Check if the object can still move in the current direction.

-**Current length**
-Check if the length from the trajectory origin is lesser than a value.

 **Reach an end**
 Check if the object has reached one of the 2 ends of the path.